dr. jon gelber

 Check out her piece “Fighting for All” , featured from her sponsor Scramble!

 Born into a Martial Arts family, Jen pretty much came kicking and rolling out of the womb.
 What started as a cultural tradition and hobby, became a sport, turned into a career of teaching children, furthered her education for Physical Therapy, and continues as a quest of altruism and responsibility.
-Her background in not just competing in tournaments, but also directing and building the Big Apple Brazilian Jiu Jitsu Open has helped the vision of Grappler’s Heart materialize.
+She has a black belt in Tae Kwon Do and is a black belt in BJJ under Vitor “Shaolin” Ribeiro.
+Her background in competing in tournaments, and also directing and building the Big Apple Brazilian Jiu Jitsu Open has helped the vision of Grappler’s Heart materialize.
 She is honored and grateful to be part of this movement and can’t wait to see this spirit of Martial Arts bring everyone together and build the community one Black belt at a time.